knpuniversity/oauth/knpu/authorization-code.rst

     If this doesn't work and PHP simply shows you its command-line options, check your PHP version.
 The built-in web server requires PHP 5.4 or higher.

-Copy the URL into your browser and load it up.
+Put the URL to the site into your browser and load it up.
 Welcome to Top Cluck!
 We already have a leaderboard and a basic registration.
 Go ahead and create an account, which automatically logs us on.

 The site is fully-functional, with database tables ready to keep track of how many eggs each farmer has collected.
 The only missing pieces is OAuth: